45Drives/45d-ocular/README.md

 ### Build Setup Steps
 1. Install the latest Qt SDK (and optionally, the Qt Creator IDE) from https://www.qt.io/download
-    * You can install Qt via Homebrew on macOS, but you will need to use `brew install qt --with-debug` to be able to create debug builds of Moonlight.
+    * You can install Qt via Homebrew on macOS, but you will need to use `brew install qt --with-debug` to be able to create debug builds of Ocular.
     * You may also use your Linux distro's package manager for the Qt SDK as long as the packages are Qt 5.12 or later.
     * This step is not required for building on Steam Link, because the Steam Link SDK includes Qt 5.14.
 2. Run `git submodule update --init --recursive` from within `moonlight-qt/`